ogdenpm/tool-src/README.md

 See the doc directory for information on each of the utilities.

 Originally the code was distributed as part of my [Intel80Tools](https://github.com/ogdenpm/intel80tools) repository, however I have refactored into its own repository as a cleaner option, as the number of tools increases.
-Prebuilt Windows 32bit binaries of these tools are still distributed as part of the [Intel80Tools](https://github.com/ogdenpm/intel80tools) repository.
+Prebuilt Windows binaries of these tools are still distributed as part of the [Intel80Tools](https://github.com/ogdenpm/intel80tools) repository.

-Visual studio solution files are provided for all the tools,  but most should compile under linux/unix with little or no modification, although disIntelLib uses C#.

-Note if you get a warning message when building  files, it may be because you are using an older or possibly newer version than I have set the project to.
+Visual studio solution files are provided for all the tools.
+If you get a warning message when building  files, it may be because you are using an older or possibly newer version than I have set the project to.
 Visual Studio provides simple options to retarget to any version you have.

-Also the first build of disIntelLIb may generate an error as it cannot find the auto generated files.
-Future attempts should however work.
+In the Linux directory there are makefile to build all the tools under Linux using GCC, with the exception of disIntelLib which is a C# program that currently builds under the older Windows .Net framework.
+At some point I will update to use .NET core.
+The makefiles support the following targets

+all - default does a normal build but does not update the version number clean - clean .o files distclean - also deletes the target file publish - as per all but also updates the version number rebuild - runs distclean followed by make all

+Note, the reason for the separate publish target is that when mounting a windows file system under WSL, the getVersion tools run slow as they use git.

-There are also a couple of Windows command files from my [versionTools](https://github.com/ogdenpm/versionTools) repository.
-Of these version.cmd is the main one that creates the version numbers and perl replacement can be found in the [versionTools](https://github.com/ogdenpm/versionTools) repository.
-The other should be replaced with your own installation scripts.
+There are also some  command files from my [versionTools](https://github.com/ogdenpm/versionTools) repository.
+Of these getVersion.cmd and getVersion.pl are the main ones that are used to create the version numbers.
+See the versionTools documentation in the Scripts directory for how to use the install.cmd, or replace with your own solution.

 ------

 ```
-Updated by Mark Ogden 12-Oct-2020
+Updated by Mark Ogden 29-Feb-2024
 ```